 Starting from £100 per month | basecampliverpool.co.uk

-Launch22 has recently opened its second site in Liverpool, offering an incubator space for startups and early entrepreneurs a space to grow.
+LAB by Capacity in Liverpool offers an incubator space for startups and early entrepreneurs a space to grow.
 How do they help?
 They offer a fully serviced workspace, on-site mentoring and loads of startup events.

 4. The Assembly, Manchester

 Based on Great Ancoats Street in Manchester, The Assembly is a place that aims to offer collaboration and a sense of community.
 Founded by people who love co-working so much, they decided to create their own space.

 Situated in the creative canal-side garden quarter of Chester, opposite Telford’s Warehouse, Industry is a friendly creative hub with seven desks for an informal co-working environment.
 A vibrant place, you can easily book a desk online and work alongside like-minded creatives.